sandordargo/sandordargo.github.io/_drafts/in_progress/technical/rvalue-const-references.md

 */
 ```

-On the other hand, if we delete the `const T&&` overload, we make sure that no rvalue references are accepted at all.
+However, if we delete the `const T&&` overload, we make sure that no rvalue references are accepted at all.

 ```cpp
 #include <iostream>